The Mike Cutmore Website!

 As for myself, personally, I admire the TR7 (in drophead and fixed head form) for what it was and I would never undertake any major changes or modifications that alter my car's original specification.

-Check out the specification, history & maintenance as it happens to my TR7
+Check out the Maintenance History as it happens on my TR7 here

 My TR7 is a 1981 car, one of the very last ever built and registered in 1982.
-The last TR7 ever made (VIN SATTPADJ7AA408534) can be seen at the BMIHT museum at Gaydon, Warwickshire.
+The last TR7 ever made (VIN SATTPADJ7AA408534) can be seen at the British Motor Museum at Gaydon, Warwickshire.

 British Motor Industry Heritage Trust Museum, Gaydon, Warwickshire.